kubeedge/kubeedge/docs/setup/kubeedge_precheck.md

 nginx-deployment-d86dfb797-scfzz   1/1     Running   0          44s
 ```

-Check the deployment is up and is running state
+Check the deployment is up and is in `running` state

 ```
 kubectl get deployments